Under Great White Northern Lights

-Under Great White Northern Lights is a 2009 documentary film about the White Stripes' summer 2007 tour across Canada directed by Emmett Malloy.
-It contains live concert and off-stage footage.
-The film's accompanying album is a collection of various recordings from throughout the tour.
-The documentary was released on DVD and Blu-ray, and the album was released on CD as well as 180-gram vinyl LP.
-A special edition box set was also available.
+Under Great White Northern Lights is the 2009 documentary film about the White Stripes' summer 2007 tour across Canada, directed by Emmett Malloy of the Malloys, and the first live album by the band.
+It was released on DVD and Blu-ray.
 The CD, LP, DVD, BD, and box set were all released on March 16, 2010, in Canada, with other dates worldwide.

 Film

-Development and production
+Development

 We weren't just taking a snapshot in front of a statue.
 We could be part of something that was happening in each town – playing in town squares or riding on buses and performing.
 Moments like that felt more real than anything we'd ever done before.